Total Variation Distance Meets Probabilistic Inference: Conclusion

 \section{Conclusion}

 We have established a general connection between probabilistic inference and TV distance computation.
-In particular, we proved that TV distance estimation can be reduced to probabilistic inference.
+In particular, we proved that TV distance estimation can be reduced to probabilistic inference in a structure preserving manner.
 This enables us to prove the existence of a novel FPRAS for estimating the TV distance between Bayes nets of small treewidth.

-Moreover, we made some significant progress in understanding the complexity of computing the TV distance between an arbitrary Bayes net and the uniform distribution: We showed that the exact computation is $\#\P$-hard, while there is an FPRAS for the same task.
+The notion of {\em partial couplings} introduced in this work is of independent interest.
+It would be fruitful to explore applications of this notion in other contexts.

 We outline the following open problems: Can we prove similar results for TV distance estimation between undirected graphical models?
 Another problem of interest is to study other notions of distance, such as Wasserstein metrics.